List of Reba characters: Reba Nell Hart

 In the third season, Reba struggles to move on after Kyra's departure, even trying to permanently avoid Brock and Barbra Jean, before she reconciles with Kyra.
-However, Kyra's move strained their relationship and is at the forefront of several episodes; Reba even agreed to spy on Kyra at Barbra Jean's assistance.
+However, Kyra's move strained their relationship and is at the forefront of several episodes; Reba even agreed to spy on Kyra at Barbra Jean's insistence.
 Things move from Kyra to Brock when he tells Reba he intends to sell his dental practice to play pro-golf, a decision that enrages both Reba and Barbra Jean, but one that Brock insists is because he is not happy with his life.
 Fearing he will have another mid-life crisis, Reba develops empathy for Barbra Jean and opens up to Brock about her feelings after the divorce.
 Meanwhile, Reba tries to help Cheyenne pick a major, and when she picks dentistry, Reba is initially unsupportive, but agrees to support Cheyenne after she insists she can do it.

 In the fourth season, Reba mediates between Brock and Barbra Jean, and while tensions are running high, Barbra Jean kicks Brock out of the house.
 This allows Reba to develop more empathy for Brock, and in several episodes, she relates how he is going through the same pain she did during their separation.
 Brock uses this to suggest that she still has romantic feelings for him, which is supported by his therapist.
-To make things easier for Barbra Jean, Reba finally urges Brock to make a decision between playing pro golf and his dental practice-he chooses the latter to spend more time with Barbra Jean and Henry.
+To make things easier for Barbra Jean, Reba finally urges Brock to make a decision between playing pro golf and his dental practice; he chooses the latter to spend more time with Barbra Jean and Henry.
 Reba, convinced that Brock is finally changing for the better, begins to become more cordial to him.
 After Van suffers an injury that ends his career as a professional football player, Reba encourages him to find another exciting job.
 After losing her own job in the dental office for calling her boss "a monkey's butt," she pursues a career in real estate and hires Van as her assistant.
 Jealous that he is a natural in the business, she insists he do boring work until he is better suited for the more important jobs.
 When she is inspecting Van's wardrobe, she discovers a bottle of alcohol in the closet-subsequently learning that Cheyenne had become an alcoholic.